 Clos Saint Jean Vineyards, Wines, Winemaking

-Clos Saint Jean produces a total of five different red Chateauneuf du Pape wines and one Chateauneuf du Pape Blanc.
+Clos Saint Jean produces 5 red Chateauneuf du Pape wines and 1 Chateauneuf du Pape Blanc.
 The estate believes in complete destemming, long macerations and while Grenache is not aged in wood, other varietals are aged in one year old, French oak barrels.

 The different Chateauneuf du Pape wines produced at Clos St. Jean are:

-Clos St. Jean Chateauneuf du Pape Sanctus Sanctorum is produced from 100% Grenache old vine Grenache that was planted over 100 years ago.
+Clos Saint Jean Sanctus Sanctorum is produced from 100% old vine Grenache that was planted over 100 years ago.
 This small production wine is available only in magnum.
 For 2007, the debut vintage, just 350 magnums were produced.
 Try finding a bottle, it is worth the effort a price.

-Clos St. Jean also produces Chateauneuf du Pape Blanc from equal parts Grenache Blanc, Roussanne and Clairette.
+Clos Saint Jean Chateauneuf du Pape Blanc is produced from equal parts Grenache Blanc, Roussanne and Clairette.
 The wine is aged in a combination of new, French oak barrels and vats.
 The production is quite small with than less than 350 cases made per year.

-Serving and Decanting Clos Saint Jean with Wine, Food Pairing Tips
+Serving Clos Saint Jean with Wine, Food Pairing Tips

 The white wine of Clos Saint Jean is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.